On continuation and convex Lyapunov functions: Introduction

 We start by introducing Lyapunov functions for the dynamical control systems at hand.
-Then, in Section~\ref{sec:topo} we highlight topological properties of levelsets of Lyapunov functions.
-These observations are the motivation for Section~\ref{sec:cvx} where we infer continuation results by considering several notions of convexity.
-This note is concluded in Section~\ref{sec:conclusion}.
+Then, in Section~\ref{sec:topo} we highlight topological properties of level sets of Lyapunov functions.
+These observations are the motivation for Section~\ref{sec:cvx}-\ref{sec:continuation} where we infer continuation results by considering several notions of convexity.
+This article is concluded in Section~\ref{sec:conclusion}.